mslinn/jekyll_archive_display/README.md

   - jekyll_archive_display
 ```

-Install all of the dependent gems of your Jekyll website by typing:
+Install all dependent gems of your Jekyll website in the usual way:

     $ bundle install

-Or install just this one gem by typing:

-    $ gem install jekyll_archive_display

 ## Additional Information